 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 To help you on this journey, here is a set of not just deep questions to ask yourself but also spiritual questions to ask yourself.

 What are good questions to ask about yourself?

 Sooner rather than later, it is a question you must ask yourself: how much are you willing to stretch yourself to gain others’ positive opinion of you?
 How important it is to you that others think highly of you?

-Since childhood, we are constantly seeking approval of others.
-Someone else is always marking us against a criteria they’ve set.
+Since childhood, we are constantly seeking the approval of others.
+Someone else is always marking us against the criteria they’ve set.
 We are always matching it.
 In doing so, we are eternally manipulating ourselves.
 This leads to great inner unrest and turmoil.
 One of the definitive ways to rise above others’ opinions is to turn inward.
 And, how exactly to turn inward, you may wonder?
 These are deep questions to ask yourself.
 Read more here.

 While learning how to ask yourself the right questions, what are a few good ones to ask?

 At every step of our lives, we are faced with choices.
-If you reflect upon the matter, you will find that it is not so much about making right or wrong choices, as much as it is about decision making with the awareness that you are willing to take responsibility for your choices.
+If you reflect upon the matter, you will find that it is not so much about making right or wrong choices, as much as it is about decision-making with the awareness that you are willing to take responsibility for your choices.
 Every choice you make will have a consequence.
 As long as you are bold enough to take responsibility for your decisions, life will present you with enough opportunities to make better ones.